 The 3rd Department Encampment was held on April 29, 2017 at Historic Fort Steilacoom in Lakewood, Washington.
 ASUVCW Sister Tricia Bures was the first recipient of the Doctor Mary Edwards Walker Award

 presented by the Department of the Columbia.
 Mark Stevens was elected Department Commander.
+Past Commander-in-Chief Tad Campbell served as installing officer.
 In the afternoon a headstone dedication ceremony was held at the Western State Hospital Memorial Cemetery in Lakewood, Washington for three soldiers (see photos below):

 - Sergeant Oliver W. Bean, Company D, 5th Wisconsin Infantry